Brissago: History

 An ax and ceramic pieces from the Neolithic era as well as Roman coins and other finds, discovered in 1846 in Brenscino, indicate that the area was prehistorically settled.
 In 1863, during the construction of the main road, some graves were discovered.
 Fragments of a grave stele with inscriptions were built into the (now destroyed) Church of San Pancrazio on Isola Grande.

 Brissago is first mentioned in 1289 as Brixago.
 It used to be known by the German name of Brisa, though this is no longer used.

 During the Middle Ages the fortunes of the village were closely tied to those of the parish and court of Cannobio in the county of Stazzona.
 After the fragmentation of the county in the 11th-12th Centuries, Brissago was on the outskirts of the areas of influence of Milan and Como.
 Its relative isolation allowed to develop into an Imperial community with great autonomy.
 By the middle of the 13th century, it had its own village law, with the first version appearing in 1289.
 The community consisted of the three village cooperatives (vicinia) Costa di Piodina, Costa di Mezzo and Costa di Dentro, which were probably in turn were divided into degagne.
 The local council selected three community leaders (Consoli), one for each vicinia who were supported by council members and some lower officials.

 The entire municipality was ruled by a Podestà, who was initially appointed by the Visconti family of Milan.
 The Podestà was recruited from 1342 until the end of Old Swiss Confederacy rule in 1798, from among the Orelli family, a noble family in Locarno.
 Also, in 1342, the Visconti added Brissago into the capitaneria of Lake Maggiore.
-Between 1439-1520 the community had to help finance the military spending of Locarno, despite maintaining a certain degree of autonomy under the aegis of Count Rusca.
+Between 1439 and 1520 the community had to help finance the military spending of Locarno, despite maintaining a certain degree of autonomy under the aegis of Count Rusca.
 The 16th century was marked by feuds between the Rainaldi and Baciocchi families.
 Following the creation of an independent republic in Brissago in 1520, it became an Associate of the Swiss Confederation.
 It became part of the Bailiwick of Locarno, but remained a special judicial district with its own Podestà.
 Under the Helvetic Republic it was part of the district of Locarno.
 Then in 1803, it became an independent political municipality in the new Canton of Ticino.
 During the Italian Risorgimento it was a refuge and center of weapons smuggling and underground literature for the Lombard refugees.